 - Drill marks – drill locations will not be marked.

 - Scaling – it is kept at its actual size (1:1).

 - Plot mode – shapes will be filled.

 - Use drill/place file origin – I mentioned the drill origin before.
 If you have manually set a drill origin already, you can ask KiCad to use it for the Gerber files too.
-Even if you did not set a drill origin and unchecked this option, everything will be fine because there will be still a grid origin.
+Even if you did not set a drill origin and unchecked this option, everything will be fine because the application will then use the grid origin.

 - Check zone fills before plotting – KiCad does not automatically refill zones after you make a change to the design.
 It has to be done manually.
 So it is a good practice to keep this box checked for automatic filling of the zones.

 - Use protel name extensions – some systems use different file extensions for Gerber files.
 For example, .GBL for the bottom (or back) layer.
 These are no longer common and you can keep the .gbr extension for all the files by unchecking this option.

 - Generate Gerber job file – once the Gerbers are created, an extra file is created with the extension .gbrjob that describes the project, board layout, layer stack up, etc. This might help some programs and fab houses to better understand and verify the Gerber files you send.

 - Subtract soldermask from silkscreen – KiCad can subtract two graphic layers and include only the resulting graphics inside the files.
 Subtracting soldermask from the silkscreen will help to remove any silkscreen items from places on the board without soldermask, including pads.
 This can improve solder paste application and solderability.
 So keep this checked.